syseleven/terraform-provider-metakube/docs/resources/cluster.md

 * `security_group` - (Optional) When specified, all worker nodes will be attached to this security group.
 If not specified, a security group will be created.
 * `network` - (Optional) When specified, all worker nodes will be attached to this network.
 If not specified, a network, subnet & router will be created.
 * `subnet_id` - (Optional) When specified, all worker nodes will be attached to this subnet of specified network.
 If not specified, a network, subnet & router will be created.
-* `subnet_cidr` - Change this to configure a different internal IP range for Nodes.
+* `subnet_cidr` - (Optional) Change this to configure a different internal IP range for Nodes.
 Default: `192.168.1.0/24`.
 When using password based auth
+* `server_group_id` - (Optional) Server group id to use for all machines within a cluster.
+You can use openstack server groups to group or seperate servers using soft/hard affinity/anti-affinity rules.
+When not set explicitly, the default soft anti-affinity server group will be created and used.
 * `tenant` - (Optional) The project to use for billing.
 You can set it using environment variable `OS_PROJECT_NAME`.
 Must be omit if application credentials are used.
 * `username` - (Optional) The account's username.
 You can set it using environment variable `OS_USERNAME`.
 Must be omit if application credentials are used.
 * `password` - (Optional) The account's password.
 You can set it using environment variable `OS_PASSWORD`.
 Must be omit if application credentials are used.